metalcorpe/pysmali/README.md

 ## Usage

-For a more detailed explanation of the Smali Visitor-API use the [docs](https://pysmali.readthedocs.io/).
+For a more detailed explanation of the Smali Visitor-API use the [Github-Pages Docs](https://matrixeditor.github.io/pysmali/).

 ### ISmali (Interactive Smali Interpreter)